 Welcome to your Nursing Practice (Child) course

 Nursing is a career that requires lifelong learning in a dynamic healthcare system and this course will provide a foundation for your nursing practice, and for your further individual development.
 This course fosters a learning environment that prepares you to deliver high quality compassionate nursing care committed to professional and personal values and responsibility.
-You will have the support of your own academic mentor and our experienced Children’s Nursing Team, as well as practice assessors and supervisors whilst on placement.
-Student services and wellbeing advisors are available on site, and our experienced students offer peer learning and support.

 First activity

-The first week of your course (23rd September 2024) focuses on welcome activities, designed to help you settle in.
-Meet the team, including your Course lead, Course director, members of the School Management Team, your academic mentor and become familiar with the campus.
+The first week of the course (22nd September 2025) focuses on welcome activities, designed to help you settle in.
+You will have the opportunity to meet the team, including your Course lead, Course director, members of the School Management Team, your academic mentor and become familiar with the campus as well as get to know other students.

 In addition, there will be opportunity to have an introduction to the simmersive rooms, to study skills and orientation to the library.
 This initial week will provide you with information to enable a smooth transition to your university journey towards this exciting career ahead of you.

 Course delivery

-Teaching and learning is provided in different ways to meet the needs of differing learning styles and these include face to face taught sessions on campus, debates, seminars, problem based learning, group working activities and practical skills and simulation sessions.
+Teaching and learning is provided in different ways to meet the needs of differing learning styles and these include face to face taught sessions on campus, debates, seminars, problem-based learning, group working activities and practical skills and simulation sessions.

 Module assessments are varied and include reflective learning accounts, multiple choice exams, presentations, and practice learning assessment to name a few across the three years.